Mahmoud Saikal: Diplomatic career

-Saikal started his diplomatic career as the First Secretary and later as Counselor/ Charges D'affaires at the Afghan Embassy in Tokyo, Japan in 1993.
-In late 1994, he went on to serve as Honorary Consul of Afghanistan to Australia, until 2002 when he was appointed Ambassador of Afghanistan to Australia and New Zealand.
+Saikal started his diplomatic career as the first secretary and later as counselor/chargé d'affaires at the Afghan Embassy in Tokyo, Japan, in 1993.
+In late 1994, he went on to serve as honorary consul of Afghanistan to Australia, until 2002 when he was appointed Ambassador of Afghanistan to Australia and New Zealand.

 From 2005 to 2006, he served as Afghan Deputy Minister of Foreign Affairs.
-He stepped down from his position in the Ministry in late 2006 to join the UNDP as an Advisor on Afghanistan National Development Strategy.
-It was at this time that Ambassador Saikal became a Fellow at the Asia-Pacific College of Diplomacy at the Australian National University.
+He stepped down from his position in the ministry in late 2006 to join the UNDP as an advisor on Afghanistan national development strategy.
+It was at this time that Saikal became a Fellow at the Asia-Pacific College of Diplomacy at the Australian National University.

 Between 2012 and 2015, Saikal convened a major Track II regional process between Afghanistan and its neighbours, resulting in the Joint Declaration on Regional Peace and Stability.
 In 2014, Saikal was appointed Special Representative and Senior Advisor to the Chief Executive of Afghanistan.

 Saikal was instrumental in the 2006 Afghanistan-NATO Declaration, which established the Framework for Enduring Cooperation in Partnership, as well as in the negotiations of the Afghanistan Compact that was presented at the London International Conference on Afghanistan in 2006.
 He also participated actively in the formative negotiations of the 2014 agreement of the Government of National Unity of Afghanistan.

-From October 2015, Saikal served as the Permanent Representative of Afghanistan to the United Nations (New York).
-Under his leadership, Afghanistan was appointed to its first seat at the Human Rights Council (2018-2020) and became a member of the Economic and Social Council (2016-2018).
-Saikal was the Chair of the UN General Assembly Third Committee 73rd Session.
-He was also the Deputy Vice Chair of the Committee on the Exercise of the Inalienable Rights of the Palestinian People.
-He served as Vice President of the 72nd session of the UN General Assembly and chaired the New York consultations with UN member States on the Global Compact on Refugees.
+From October 2015, Saikal served as the permanent representative of Afghanistan to the United Nations (New York).
+Under his leadership, Afghanistan was appointed to its first seat at the Human Rights Council (2018–2020) and became a member of the Economic and Social Council (2016–2018).
+Saikal was the chair of the UN General Assembly Third Committee 73rd Session.
+He was also the deputy vice chair of the Committee on the Exercise of the Inalienable Rights of the Palestinian People.
+He served as vice president of the 72nd session of the UN General Assembly and chaired the New York consultations with UN member states on the Global Compact on Refugees.

-Saikal's efforts in the promotion of regional cooperation resulted in Afghanistan’s membership in South Asian Association for Regional Cooperation (SAARC) and Central Asia Regional Economic Cooperation (CAREC).
-Saikal was also instrumental in the formulation of the process of Regional Economic Cooperation Conferences on Afghanistan (RECCA) has strengthened Afghanistan’s membership in Economic Cooperation Organization.
+Saikal's efforts in the promotion of regional cooperation resulted in Afghanistan's membership in South Asian Association for Regional Cooperation (SAARC) and Central Asia Regional Economic Cooperation (CAREC).
+Saikal was also instrumental in the formulation of the process of Regional Economic Cooperation Conferences on Afghanistan (RECCA) has strengthened Afghanistan's membership in Economic Cooperation Organization.

 Saikal's term ended on 19 February 2019 and he was succeeded by Afghanistan's first female UN Ambassador, Adela Raz.

 Awards

-Saikal was the recipient of a “First Class Merit Award” from the President of Afghanistan in April 2004, as well as “Best Ambassador Award” from the Minister of Foreign Affairs in March 2003.
+Saikal was the recipient of a "First Class Merit Award" from the President of Afghanistan in April 2004, as well as "Best Ambassador Award" from the Minister of Foreign Affairs in March 2003.